bgruswitz/BlockGroupTAZ/README.md

 # BlockGroupTAZ

-These procedures were created to establish the current status of one-to-one and nesting relationships in our current 2010 Block Groups and 2010 TAZs.
+This tool was created to establish the current status of one-to-one and nesting relationships in our current 2010 Block Groups and 2010 TAZs.
 Establishing this relationship allows a prioritization framework for block group delineation revisions for the US Census Bureau’s 2020 Participant Statistical Areas Program (PSAP).
 Since TAZs will no longer be a geography reported by the Census Transportation Planning Products (CTPP) in post-2020 releases--but block groups will be a reported geography--we are trying to achieve as much alignment of 2020 block groups as possible with our TAZ geography.
 Determining where one-to-one and one-to-many relationships exist already allows us to focus first on the bigger lift of aligning geographies where block group and TAZ boundaries diverge to a larger degree.

 The ***Python script*** located here in GitHub is available for people who wish to modify the script for their purposes or are comfortable in a Python environment.